 Sexual harassment/assault and gender-based discrimination in the school environment devastate students and their families.
-Tragically, the experience of one child quoted above is mirrored by far too many students.
 Not only do the survivors’ emotional and psychological scars endure long after the attack, their social lives, education, and career dreams are shattered.
 For some, the trauma is insurmountable; gender-based harassment and sexual assault have driven an increasing number of adolescent students to suicide.

 The mission of Stop Sexual Assault in Schools (SSAIS) is: To educate students, families, and schools about the right to an equal education free from sexual harassment.
 We proactively address the epidemic of traumatic sexual harassment impacting our nation’s students.
 We provide students, K-12 schools, and organizations resources so that the right to an equal education is not compromised by sexual harassment, sexual assault, and gender discrimination.

 SSAIS is comprised of advocates, assault survivors and their families, academics, legal and sexual assault experts, teachers, parents, students, and everyday citizens who are passionate about youth well-being and educational equality.
 Despite the sexual assault epidemic raging in schools and colleges, families don’t think sexual assault and gender-based harassment can happen to their child.
 But because sexual harassment and assault can be any family’s nightmare, students and families must be educated about this substantial risk.